mahoney1/test/rest-auth-oauth2.md

 <h2 class='everybody'>Step A2:  Create Credentials Service Account  </h2>

-1. Once you have enabled the service you will be prompted to create service account Credentials so that you can use the service.
+1. Once you have enabled the service you will be prompted to create Service Account Credentials so that you can use the service.
 Click ‘Create Credentials’.

 2. You will be asked a series of questions to determine what kind of credentials you will need.
 Give the answers shown in the screenshot below.
 Choose 'Google+ API'  for the API, Web Server (e.g. Node js, Tomcat) and Application data and 'No' for the Engine question at the bottom.

+3. Click on `What credentials do I need`  and hit Continue

 ![Setup Credentials](../assets/img/tutorials/auth/google/setup_credentials.png)

-3. Next, setup a Credentials service account - with the name 'GoogleAuthService' - select 'Project' in the dropdown and select a role of `Owner` and a type of JSON and
+4. Next, setup a Credentials service account - with the name 'GoogleAuthService' - select 'Project' in the dropdown and select a role of `Owner` and a type of JSON and

-4. Click on `What credentials do I need`  and hit Continue

 5. Click on 'Get your Credentials' - it should download (or prompt to download) the service credentials in JSON format - save these to a safe location.